-More than anywhere else, it is in this volume that the educational genius and pragmatism of De La Salle and the first Brothers shine forth.
-The book has served for three centuries as the basis for administering the Brothers’ schools, and it is universally held to be a milestone in the field of primary education.
+More than anywhere else, it is in this volume that the educational genius and pragmatism of Saint John Baptist de La Salle and the first Brothers of the Christian Schools shine forth.
+The book served as the basis for administering schools, and it is considered to be a monumental contribution to the history of pedagogy.

-This volume contains all of De La Salle’s meditations.
+This volume contains all of the meditations written by Saint John Baptist de La Salle (1651–1719), founder of the Brothers of the Christian Schools and patron saint of all teachers.
 Written at various times in his life, these concise meditations were intended to serve as points for the Brothers to consider in their daily interior prayer.
-Though reflecting the ideals and practices of the French School of spirituality, they offer interesting insights into the beliefs and values of the Founder and serve as an inspiring guidepost to anyone in the ministry of education.